UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 :figclass: caption-hack

-Calculating summary statistics on one or more column(s) in `pandas` generally creates a series object containing the summary statistic(s) for each column being summarized.
+Calculating summary statistics on one or more column(s) in `pandas` generally creates a series or data frame containing the summary statistic(s) for each column being summarized.
 The darker, top row of each table represents column headers.
 ```

 +++